yesilbagApp/employee-module/README.md

 ### Prerequisites

 The microservice runs with Java 1.8.
-It requires SQL service and Lombok plugin.
+It requires MySQL service and Lombok plugin.

 ### Installation
 ## Table of Contents